 Explore the Bone Marrow Transplant Program

-The Massachusetts General Hospital Cancer Center's Bone Marrow Transplant (BMT) Program is world-renowned for its expertise in hematopoietic cell transplantation to treat a wide variety of hematological conditions.
-Currently, we conduct over 200 transplant procedures annually.
+Mass General Cancer Center's Bone Marrow Transplant (BMT) Program is world-renowned for its expertise in hematopoietic cell transplantation (HCT) to treat a wide variety of hematological conditions.
+Since the BMT program’s inception in 1992, we have conducted over 3,000 transplant procedures and currently conduct over 150 transplant procedures annually.
 In addition to comprehensive and compassionate multi-disciplinary care for our patients, we also conduct leading-edge clinical and translational research to develop innovative strategies for improving the outcomes of patients undergoing BMT.

 Our program is advancing clinical care and research in several areas and these include:

 - Development of new strategies for reducing both acute and chronic transplant related toxicities

 - Analysis of patient-reported outcomes including quality of life of our patients undergoing BMT and developing new interventions to improve the experience of both patients and their caretakers

 - BMT Survivorship program to better address the long-term health needs of patients after transplant

 - Participation in national consortiums and clinical trials studying acute and chronic GVHD

 - Development of new therapies to prevent acute and chronic GVHD

 - Development of new therapies to treat acute and chronic GVHD

 Developing safer and more effective stem cell transplant protocols for patients who do not have a fully matched related or unrelated donor: